dfinity/ic-observability-stack/README.md

   * This will provision a 2.5 GB RAM, 50 GB storage virtual Ubuntu instance on your machine, where the observability stack will be set up.
   * The machine will be rebooted after updates.
-  * Minikube will be provisioned.
+  * K3s will be provisioned.
 * In any other case:
   * The machine will update and reboot.
-  * Minikube will be deployed after that.
+  * K3s will be deployed after that.

 ## Troubleshooting